 Abington Family Dental Care logo

-full denturesIf gum disease, genetics, age, or other circumstances have robbed you of many of your teeth, you may be an ideal candidate for full dentures in Abington.
-This restorative treatment can quickly and comfortably replace an entire arch of missing teeth so you can get back to enjoying a confident, functional, and complete smile.
+full dentures If gum disease, genetics, age, or other circumstances have robbed you of many of your teeth, you may be an ideal candidate for dentures from our Abington team.
+This restorative treatment can quickly and comfortably replace missing teeth so you can get back to enjoying a confident, functional, and complete smile.
+Get in touch with us today to set up a consultation — we look forward to serving you!

 Who Is a Good Candidate for Dentures?